Metal Tested Collagen Peptide Alternatives

 6. Isopure Unflavored Collagen Peptides

 7. Orgain Grassfed Pasture Raised Collagen Peptides: This brand tested for lead amounts above what the State of California says is safe.
 And also had trace amounts of mercury via labs mentioned.
+Just because something is sources from grass fed cows doesn’t mean that it isn’t high in heavy metals.

 8. Organixx Collagen: This brand tested for trace amounts of mercury via labs